zio/zio/docs/howto/interop/with-cats-effect.md

 }
 ```

-The reason why a `Timer[Task]` is not provided by the default "interop" import is that it makes testing programs that require timing capabilities very difficult.
+The reason a `Timer[Task]` is not provided by the default "interop" import is that it makes testing programs that require timing capabilities very difficult.
 The extra import (wherever needed) makes reasoning about timing-related effects much easier.

-If we we using `RIO` for a custom environment then our environment must use the `Clock` service, e.g. `R <: Clock` to get a timer.
+If we're using `RIO` for a custom environment then our environment must use the `Clock` service, e.g. `R <: Clock` to get a timer.

 ## Resource Instance